kynetiv/php_pdo_sqlcipher/examples/BUILD.md

 ### Building the php_pdo_sqlcipher.dll extension

-The following steps to build the extension are somewhat problematic and error-proned due to multiple projects and environmental issues.
+The following steps to build the extension are somewhat problematic and error-prone due to multiple projects and environmental issues.
 Not to mention I'm not a Windows dev but somehow managed to get this built ;-) I'll try to layout what worked for _me_, although, YMMV.

 1. A linux box to build the PHP extension from source with update namespaces (`sqlite` to `sqlcipher`);